amwaleh/RandomWord/README.md

 The code uses the `GetWord()` method of the `RandomWordGame` class to get a random word from the selected category's list of words.
 It then displays the word to the user.

-### Code Formatting

-The code is formatted with proper indentation and spacing to make it easier to read and understand.